eco/ecox-lockup/README.md

 ### ECOxEmployeeLockupFactory

 Factory contract to create employee lockups.
-Admin is expected to be the zero address, since nobody should be clawing back any employee-destined ECOx as they contractually belong to the employee.

 #### createVault
 Arguments:
- - token (address) - The ERC20 token to vest over time
  - beneficiary (address) - The address who will receive tokens
  - admin (address) - The address that can claw back unvested funds
  - timestamp (uint256) - The cliff timestamp at which tokens vest

-Creates a new employee vesting vault
+Creates a new employee vesting vault.
+Employees must delegate and stake the funds on their own, since the vault is empty on initialization.

 ### ECOxLockupVaultFactory

-Factory contract to create lockups
+Factory contract to create lockups.

 #### createVault
 Arguments:
- - token (address) - The ERC20 token to vest over time
  - beneficiary (address) - The address who will receive tokens
  - admin (address) - The address that can claw back unvested funds
  - amounts (uint256 array) - The array of amounts to be vested at times in the timestamps array
  - timestamps (uint256 array) - The array of vesting timestamps for tokens in the amounts array

-Creates a new vesting vault
+Creates a new vesting vault.
+The vault's tokens are staked by default, and its voting power delegated to the beneficiary.
+This vault does not use primary delegation, so any further tokens sent to it after initialization must be staked and delegated if their voting power is to be usable.

 ## Usage
 To get project to play nice with VS code, you need to remap all the dependencies so that VS can link them in the editor.
 You'll need to do this whenever you add new dependencies to the project.